lupyuen/lupyuen.github.io/src/tcc.md

 We'll find a better way to express our outrage.
 Instead of jumping around!

-Let's talk about Magical Bits inside our Zig Wrapper...
+Let's study the Magical Bits inside our Zig Wrapper...

 # POSIX for WebAssembly